Skip to Main Content

 Information to include

 Surname, Forename Initial.
-"Title of specific webpage".
-Name of overall website, day month year.
-Web.
-URL Accessed day month year.
+"Title of specific webpage."
+Name of overall website, day Mon. year.
+URL.

 This example follows the MLA guidance for listing French names.
-In the list of works cited, the individual page is given in quotation marks and the overall website in italics. ‘n.d.’ denotes that the page is undated, with only an accessed dated given.
+In the list of works cited, the individual page is given in quotation marks and the overall website in italics. ‘n.d.’ denotes that the page is undated, and an accessed date is given instead.

 Website with no author